 Given that this is a graduate level course, a minimum of two hours of outside work per credit hour of the course is expected weekly.
-This means that if the class holds a weekly F2F meeting, then candidates will have a minimum of 6 hours of additional work to prepare, study, and complete tasks related to the class; if the weekly meeting is online, then the time allotted for the class should be 150 minutes substituted for time in class in addition to the six hours of outside work for that week.
+This means that if the class holds a weekly meeting online, then the time allotted for the class should be 150 minutes substituted for time in class in addition to the six hours of outside work for that week.